tukangcode/LinguaGacha-TL-Indo/README_EN.md

   - Minor fix and update

 - 20250302 v0.9.1
-  - OPT - Significantly cut down on the number of rounds and time needed for translation.
+  - OPT - Significantly cut down on the number of rounds and time needed for translation

 - 20250302 v0.9.0
  - Internationalization Language Special